Skip to main content

 Hirshman, Amy J. 2020 ““They too Can Help”: Hidden Producers and Flexibility in the Organization of Collaborative Labor in Pottery-making Households in Michoacán, México from the 1940 to 2020.”
 Ethnoarchaeology 12 (1): 1-20.
 Doi: 10.1080/19442890.2020.1735095.

-Pollard, helen Perlstein and Amy J. Hirshman.
+Pollard, Helen Perlstein and Amy J. Hirshman.
 2018.
 “La producción y el intercambio de cerámica prehispánica en la Cuenca del lago de Pátzcuaro.”
 In Cerámica en México: El universo téchnico, social y cognitivo del alfarero prehispánico, edited by Annick Daneels and Chloé pomedio, pp. 305-318.
 Universidad Nacional Autónoma de México, Instituto de Investigaciones Antropológicas, México D. F.

 Hirshman, Amy J. 2018.
 Product Continuity and Change in Persistent Household Ceramic Production: The Tarascan Case.”
 In Ceramics of Ancient Americas: Multidisciplinary approaches, edited by Yumi Park Huntington, Dean E. Arnold, and Johanna Minich, pp. 335-354.
-University press of Florida, Gainesville.
+University Press of Florida, Gainesville.

 Hirshman, Amy J. 2017.
 Documenting Accommodation and Change in the Tarascan Ceramic Economy.
 In Innovative Approaches and Exploration in Ceramic Case Studies, edited by Sandra L. López Varela, pp. 41-52.
 Archaeopress Archaeology, Oxford, UK.